How Tenzing Can Help You - A Case Study

 |Insurance buying tip: When you buy direct from an insurer you get offered what they have, not necessarily what’s best for you and at the best price.
 So unless you get quotes from many providers, it’s quite easy to be oversold.
 “You can get a comparable plan from our competitor for less money” said no insurer ever.|

-After being presenting a side-by-side comparison of multiple plans, including his original one, David selected a new provider with comparable benefits & terms.
-This was, in fact, a cheap health insurance in Vietnam, namely in three key areas:
+After being presented a side-by-side comparison of multiple plans, including his original one, David selected a new provider with comparable benefits & terms.
+This was, in fact, cheap health insurance in Vietnam, namely in three key areas: